-- Reserved X'0000' o FLAG
+- o FLAG Reserved X'0000'

-- Current fragment number o FRAG
+- o FRAG Current fragment number

 - o ATYP address type of following addresses:

 - o IP V4 address: X'01'

 - o DOMAINNAME: X'03'

 - o IP V6 address: X'04'

 - o DST.ADDR desired destination address

 - o DST.PORT desired destination port

-- user data o DATA
+- o DATA user data

-FRAG is currently unused, and reserved for future work to deal with fragmentation.
+FRAG is currently unused, and reserved for future work to deal with fragmentation; it must be set to X'00'.

-When a UDP relay server decides to relay a UDP datagram, it does so silently, without any notification to the requesting Similarly, it will drop datagrams it cannot or will not relay.
-When a UDP relay server receives a reply datagram from a remote host, MUST encapsulate that datagram using the above UDP request header, and any authentication-method-dependent encapsulation.
+When a UDP relay server decides to relay a UDP datagram, it does so silently, without any notification to the requesting client.
+Similarly, it will drop datagrams it cannot or will not relay.
+When a UDP relay server receives a reply datagram from a remote host, it MUST encapsulate that datagram using the above UDP request header, and any authentication-method-dependent encapsulation.